Image size and websites — why decreasing file size is important

 Alt tags for each image provides a description of the image.
 This contributes to accessibility for vision-impaired people relying on a screen reader so that they get the experience and information that other people have from your content.
 Alt tags are also an opportunity to contribute to content SEO by using keywords where they are contextually relevant (don’t willy nilly cram keywords into alt tags!).
 Adding alt tags to images on your site is properly finishing the job of providing quality content to your page.

-Optimise the image by decreasing the image file size
+Optimize the image by decreasing the image file size

-The image quality is maintained (to best possible) while decreasing the image resolution and file size.
+Image quality is maintained (to best possible) while decreasing the image resolution and file size.

-Steps for optimising images
+Steps for optimizing images